 Dash Michaels began dancing at the age of eight in Charlotte, N.C., under the direction of Kathy Baldwin, Joanna Nichols and Jayson Michaels.
 Dash was a dancer for the Energy Source Dance Association and helped raise money for Operation Smile and was also a Dance Caravan Kid with Scott Benson.
 Dash studied very closely with teachers such as Frank Hatchett, Mia Michaels, Stepp Stewart and Devora Cooper.
 Dash Michaels was named Mr. Dance of Virginia for Dance Educators of America, as well as a three-time Mr. Dance of North Carolina for Dance Masters of America.
 He has been featured in many dance productions such as Gypsy as Tulsa, Coppelia, Road to Victory, Sleeping Beauty and Swan Lake to name a few.
-In 2000, Dash won Best Choreography for Encore Dance Nationals, Premier2000, Kids Artistic Revue and Star Systems.
+In 2000, Dash won Best Choreography for Encore DCS, Premier2000, Kids Artistic Revue and Choreographer of the Year for Star Systems Nationals.
 He has worked on productions for PBS, MTV, ABC Broadcasting, FOX television and 19 Entertainment.
-Dash has had the honor of teaching at conventions alongside Wade Robson and Marquis Cunningham.
+Dash has had the honor of teaching at conventions alongside Wade Robson and Marquis Cunningham on the Convention circuit.
 In 2006, Dash appeared on the syndicated television show, “So You Think You Can Dance”.
-Dash is the Executive Director of his own production company, DMDC.
-He has directed and produced numerous shows such as Willy Wonka and the Chocolate Factory, Grease, The Miss Gastonia Pageant and the Junior Miss Pageant of Lynchburg.
-Dash has chorographed for Madonna’s 50th Birthday Bash at the Volstead Club in London, England and in 2022, he became the Competition Director for Ballet Arts.
+Dash is the Executive Director of his own digital production company, DMDC and has directed & produced numerous shows such as Willy Wonka and the Chocolate Factory, Grease, The Miss Gastonia Pageant and the Junior Miss Pageant of Lynchburg.
+Dash has choreographed for Madonna’s 50th Birthday Bash at the Volstead Club in London, England and in 2022, he became the resident Hip Hop Instructor for the All Stars Competition Team as well as the Ballet Arts Competition Director.

 JAZZ, ACRO, HIP HOP, TAP

 Linda has been clogging since age 9.
 She was a member of the Silverheel Cloggers in Randleman, NC and taught clogging classes there until attending UNC Chapel Hill.
 While at UNC-CH, Linda joined the NCSU Clogging team.
 She is a member of the competitive clogging team, Pride of Carolina Cloggers, where she continues to compete, perform and attend workshops, in ACHF and Cadence competition sanctions.
-Linda was inducted into the American Clogging Hall of Fame All American Clogging Team at the 2012 World Championships
+Linda was inducted into the American Clogging Hall of Fame All American Clogging Team at the 2012 World Championships.
+Linda is the resident Clogging Instructor for the All Stars Competition Dance Team.

 CLASSICAL BALLET & POINTE